-The Nursing Student Handbook serves as a supplement and not a replacement to the RCC Catalog & Student Handbook and course syllabus.
+The Nursing Student Handbook is a supplement, not a replacement to the RCC Catalog & Student Handbook and course syllabus.
 The course syllabus serves as the official contract for the course and students.
 It outlines the requirements needed to complete the course.
 The policies and procedures in the RCC College Catalog & Student Handbook serve as the governing policies for the program as applicable.